malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 the value of the maximum,
 the time at which the maximum occurs becomes later moving from high temperature to low.

+![The non-Gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
+Note that time axis is plotted using a logarithmic scale.](../Projects/Dynamics/figures/non_gaussian.svg){width=80% #fig:non-gaussian}

 The rotational heterogeneities can be calculated in the same way as the translational heterogeneities,